 In Panel C, we asked the same investors "What were the consequences of these actions for the risk-adjusted returns of your fund?"
-41% of respondents (38% traditional, 45% sustainable) answered that there was a small, moderate, or large reduction in returns, with twice as many sustainable as traditional funds reporting moderate or large reductions.
-Combined with the percentages affected by constraints in Panel A, this implies that 38% of sustainable and 23% of traditional investors faced constraints that reduced returns.
-35% of traditional and 37% of sustainable investors responded the impact on returns was "impossible to quantify."
-Nearly all interviewees who gave the latter response explained that the constraint reduced returns in expectation, but the probability distribution included the potential for an increase.
-For example, being unable to invest in fossil fuels lowers expected returns, but if the oil price drops, it may end up increasing realized returns.
-Combining again with Panel A, this means that 23-
+The responses are again reported as proportions of all investors in each group, including those unaffected by constraints.
+28 30% (23% traditional, 38% sustainable) suffered a small, moderate, or large reduction in returns, with nearly three times as many sustainable as traditional funds experiencing moderate or large reductions.
+For 21% of traditional and 32% of sustainable investors, the impact on returns was "impossible to quantify."
+Nearly all interviewees who gave this response explained that the constraint reduced returns in expectation, but the probability distribution included the potential for an increase.
+For example, being unable to invest in fossil fuels lowers expected returns, but if the oil price drops, it ends up increasing realized returns.
+This means that 23-45% of traditional and 38-70% of sustainable investors (30-55% overall) had to sacrifice financial returns, either in actuality or in expectation, to satisfy ES constraints.